Location-based WordPress Menus – 5 min setup

 HTML code

-Add the HTML code for the menu item
+Add the link HTML code

 Custom link

-Add a custom link to your menu
+Add the trigger as a custom link in your menu

 Didn’t find what you need?

-Christmas Sale!
+Winter Sale!

 Up to 40% Off